 Tabitha Likness — Vice President for Finance and Administration

-Dr. Kathy Magorian — Dean of Nursing and Health Sciences
+Dr. Kathy Magorian — Dean of Faculty, Dean of Nursing and Health Sciences

-Dr. William Miller — Vice President for Academic Affairs
+Dr. William Miller — Executive Vice President and Provost

 Joanna Mueller — Assistant to the President